ironbar/orangutan/reports/04_Modeling.md

 On the final model I have designed an architecture for the wba_prize.
 It uses memory and residual connections on the mlp.
 It is a deeper network than the map architecture.

+**130_ultratrain_wba_prize**: LB 36.33, internal 0.667

+The results both on LB and on internal score are very promising considering that only one train has been done.
+Hopefully retraining will improve the results.

 <!---

 ## Iteration n.
 Iteration_title